Conscription in Rhodesia: Background

 UDI and Rhodesia's racial inequalities led to the Rhodesian Bush War.
+Guerrilla activities began in 1966, and initially involved small groups of communist-armed and trained African nationalists operating in northern areas of Rhodesia.
+(Note: The nationalists were political movements made up of black Rhodesians seeking majority rule.
+These bodies were stablished in the 1950s and by the early 1960s mainly comprised two groups; the Zimbabwe African National Union (ZANU) and Zimbabwe African People's Union (ZAPU).
+The Southern Rhodesian government attempted to suppress them, including by arresting their leaders.
+Following the Unilateral Declaration of Independence both the main nationalist groups established guerrilla forces.
+The ZANU formed the Zimbabwe African National Liberation Army (ZANLA) and the ZAPU the Zimbabwe People's Revolutionary Army (ZIPRA).
+These forces initially sought to undermine the government's control over the country in order to encourage foreign intervention to end white rule.
+This approach failed, and from the early 1970s the nationalists attempted to overthrow the government by defeating the Rhodesian Security Forces.)
+Until the early 1970s, the Rhodesian Security Forces had little difficulty defeating the guerrillas.

-Guerrilla activities began in 1966, and mainly involved small groups of communist-armed and trained personnel operating in northern areas of Rhodesia.
-Until the early 1970s the Rhodesian Security Forces had little difficulty defeating the guerrillas.
-Rhodesia's security situation deteriorated during the mid-1970s when the nationalists were able to establish bases in neighbouring Mozambique as Portuguese rule there faltered and finally ended in 1975.
-This caused rapid growth in the insurgency which the Security Forces were unable to contain.
-In March 1978 the Rhodesian Front government entered into the Internal Settlement with pro-western nationalists which led to the country transitioning to a form of majority rule in June 1979 as Zimbabwe Rhodesia.
-This government lacked legitimacy, including as the Rhodesian Front continued to have a strong influence on its priorities, and the war continued.
-By this time the conflict was escalating and costing 2,000 lives each month.
+Rhodesia's security situation deteriorated during the mid-1970s when the nationalists were able to establish bases in neighbouring Mozambique as Portuguese rule there faltered and ended in 1975.
+This caused rapid growth in the insurgency which the Security Forces could not contain.
+In March 1978, the Rhodesian Front government entered into the Internal Settlement with pro-western nationalists.
+Rhodesia transitioned to a form of majority rule in June 1979 as Zimbabwe Rhodesia.
+The transition lacked legitimacy, as the main nationalist groups had not participated in the Internal Settlement and the Rhodesian Front retained a strong influence on the government's priorities.
+As a result, the war continued.
+By this time the conflict was costing 2,000 lives each month.
 International pressure and a desire by the government and nationalist groups to end the fighting led to the Lancaster House Agreement, which was signed in December 1979.
-Rhodesia transitioned to majority rule and became independent as Zimbabwe in 1980.
+Zimbabwe Rhodesia transitioned to majority rule and became independent as Zimbabwe in early 1980.